- Find a Trail

 From the bridge crossing, it’s 3.5 miles to downtown Elgin.
 Note that on your way to Elgin, you’ll travel through tranquil forest preserves but will also have a couple of short on-road segments to navigate.
 The FRT goes through East Dundee, a small village established in 1871, and ends at the southern end of Algonquin, where you can pick up the Prairie Trail.

 This trail is not open to horseback riding or equestrian traffic.

-On the northern end of the trail, you can park in Algonquin’s Riverfront Park (201 N. Harrison St.).
-To reach the park from I-90, take the exit for IL 31 near mile marker 55.
-Go north 7.2 miles on IL 31, and turn right onto S. Main St. In 0.1 mile turn right onto Washington St., and then make an immediate left onto S. Harrison St. Riverfront Park is approximately 0.25 mile ahead.
-From the parking lot, you will need to walk or ride about 0.5 mile southwest on Harrison St. to the Prairie Trail, and then go southeast 1 mile on the pathway to reach the FRT.
+At the northern end of the trail, you can park in Algonquin’s Riverfront Park (201 N Harrison St).
+From the parking lot, you will need to walk or ride about 0.5 mile southwest on Harrison Street to the Prairie Trail, and then go southeast 1 mile on the pathway to reach the FRT.

 TrailLink is a free service provided by Rails-to-Trails conservancy